RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	SSH	is	used	for	obtaining	secure	shell	access	to servers	for	administration	and	application	support.
 In	PaaS	and	SaaS service	categories,	the	cloud	customer	will	typically	not	have	server access	either.
 SSH	is	not	commonly	used	to	secure	web	services.

-### Question # [important] 17 - Your	company	is	focused	on	software	development,	and	your	main	focus is	keeping	the	costs	of	development	as	low	as	possible	to	maximize	profit.
+### Question # 17 - Your	company	is	focused	on	software	development,	and	your	main	focus is	keeping	the	costs	of	development	as	low	as	possible	to	maximize	profit.
 Which	cloud	service	category	would	be	the	most	appropriate	to	use	for this	goal?
 A.	Infrastructure
 B.	Software
 C.	Platform